 Finding Internal Research Grant Opportunities for Faculty, Staff & Students at Gallaudet University

 For Faculty, Staff, and Students:

 - Small Research Grants Program (SRG).
 The Small Research Grants Program accepts proposals for a wide range of research studies by faculty, Clerc Center teachers, staff, and students.
 It is expected that any research supported by the Small Research Grants Program include appropriate research methods.
 The Small Research Grants are limited funds that can be used up to 1 year.

 For Faculty and Staff and Clerc Center personnel:

 - Priority Research Fund (PRF).
-The Priority Research Fund is designed to a seed grant to support research studies on campus in areas that have been determined to be of high importance to the University.
-The PRF allows campus researchers to conduct both basic and applied research on these 13 research priority areas using a wide range of methods.
-It is expected that Priority Grant Fund recipients will submit at least one proposal for external research funding as a result of their funding from the Priority Grant Fund.
+The Priority Research Fund serves as a seed grant to support research studies on campus in areas that have been determined to be of high importance to the University.
+The PRF allows campus researchers to conduct both basic and applied research related to 13 research priority areas using a wide range of methods.
+It is expected that Priority Grant Fund recipients will submit at least one proposal for external research funding as a result of their support from the Priority Grant Fund.
 Students are not eligible to apply.

 Contacts: Information, questions, and grant applications should be submitted via email to firstname.lastname@example.org.
 Charles Reilly and Senda Benaissa are the Small Research Grants Program and Priority Research Fund coordinators.